Peer Review Board Coordinator, 2019-2020

 Terms of Employment

-- The Peer Review Board Programmatic Student Specialist is expected to serve as a role model for all residence hall policies and procedures.
+- The Conduct & Community Standards Student Specialist is expected to serve as a role model for all residence hall policies and procedures.
 Failure to serve as a positive role model may result in personnel action up to and including dismissal.

 - Maintain the required 2.300 minimum GPA throughout the term of employment.
-The Peer Review Board Programmatic Student Specialist must submit a copy of an official grade report to the Residential and Student Service Programs.
-Spring 2016 grade report must be submitted by July 1, 2016, and Fall 2016 grade report must be within the first week of classes of the Spring 2017 semester in order to ensure compliance with the academic requirements of the position.
+The RCSS must submit a copy of an official grade report to the Residential and Student Service Programs.
+Spring 2019 grade report must be submitted by July 1st, 2019, and Fall 2019 grade report must be submitted within the first week of classes of the Spring 2020 semester in order to ensure compliance with the academic requirements of the position.

 - Continued employment is contingent upon a satisfactory job performance evaluation by the supervisor.
 Satisfactory job performance evaluation is defined as meeting expectations as defined by the job evaluation in all areas of the job description.

-- Maintain positive working relationships with other Residential and Student Services Program staff.
+- Maintain positive working relationships with other Residential and Student Services Programs staff.

 - Maintain an organized and neat workspace.